 In the modern buyer’s decision-making process, there are numerous steps – they may take time to read about your business and its services through eBooks, case studies, whitepapers, pricing documents, video content and much more.
 Therefore, it is vital that you provide them with other ways to investigate your business and what it does, other than a ‘contact us’ button.

 These three tips should serve as an initial foundation and provide the answers you need on how to generate B2B sales leads via your website.
-In the next part of this three-part blog series (publishing next week), we will address your website’s messaging, design and structure – and how these elements can help build a website visitors trust and which encourages them to engage with your business.
+In the next part of this three-part blog series, we address your website’s messaging, design and structure – and how these elements can help build a website visitors trust and which encourages them to engage with your business.

 Have an opinion on this article?
 Please join in the discussion: the GMA is a community of data driven marketers and YOUR opinion counts.